Twski/Token-ContadorDeLikes/README.md

-# Hosted Privacy Policy for test facebook app "Token-ContadorDeLikes"
+# Hosted Privacy Policy for the Facebook testing app "Token-ContadorDeLikes"